 - Flush the catheter

-- Deliver food and medicine through the catheter
+- Deliver the TPN formula and any medicine through the catheter

 You will also have regular blood tests to make sure the TPN is giving you the right nutrition.

-Keep pets and people who are sick away.
+Keep pets as well as people who are sick away.
 Try not to cough or sneeze on your work surfaces.

 Getting the TPN Bag Ready

-DO NOT use the bag if it has leaks, change in color, or floating pieces.
+Do not use the bag if it has leaks, change in color, or floating pieces.
 Call the supply company to let them know if there is a problem with the solution.

 To warm the solution, take it out of the refrigerator 2 to 4 hours before use.
-You can also run warm sink water over the bag.
-DO NOT heat it up in the microwave.
+You can also run warm (not hot) sink water over the bag.
+Do not heat it up in the microwave.